-Recognising the importance of their ecosystems, the ASEAN member countries have made concerted efforts at both regional and national levels to address biodiversity loss.
+Recognising the importance of their ecosystems, the ASEAN member states have made concerted efforts at both regional and national levels to address biodiversity loss.
 In addition to this, ASEAN itself has engaged in activities to support member countries in their interventions.
-These include protecting areas of importance to biodiversity by establishing ASEAN Heritage Parks and launching the ASEAN Centre for Biodiversity (ACB) to strengthen the capacity of the ASEAN Member States in formulating and coordinating biodiversity-related policies, strategies, and actions; fulfilling relevant treaty obligations; and promoting common positions.
+These include protecting areas of importance to biodiversity by establishing ASEAN Heritage Parks and launching the ASEAN Centre for Biodiversity (ACB) to strengthen the capacity of the ASEAN member states in formulating and coordinating biodiversity-related policies, strategies, and actions; fulfilling relevant treaty obligations; and promoting common positions.